| It was one of only two classes pinned to eighth place on June 2nd and the only one

 area.
 Winning the 2'6" fences was former Washington University in St. Louis rider Rori Fiebert (third from right), who like Pollack was making

-After having seen Western numbers go down in 2017 the decision to
+her debut at an ATOC event. | After having seen Western numbers go down in 2017 the decision to

 move the Western portion of the ATOC to Oxford, Ohio has provided a